 Internet searches have moved from being a search engine to an answer engine.
 But take care to run down the answers you do find online with local experts.
 The internet may be able to point you in the right direction, but a good expert will be able to get you there with confidence!

-This article was originally posted in June 2015 and recently updated.
+This article was originally posted in June 2015 and has been updated.